filipkrw/gatsby-theme-hello-friend-ng/README.md

 ### Features

 * Create pages and blogposts with `mdx` files
-* Present your projects in a clean way
 * Minimalistic design, light and dark modes
 * Responsive and performant images with neat placeholders and loading animations
 * Code highlighting